Thursday, November 20, 2025

 the Buddha's path

-The legendary anecdote that the Buddha transmitted his enlightenment to Mahākāśyapa when he held up a flower and Mahākāśyapa smiled was a fiction created in China.
-Realizing that the Buddha’s original teaching and Chinese Buddhism, along with Seon(Zen) Buddhism, are not the same, a padyatri had to reconsider Buddhism from a new perspective and in a new way.
+A very significant insight padyatri has recently gained about Buddhism is the legendary anecdote that the Buddha transmitted his enlightenment to Mahākāśyapa 마하가섭 when he held up a flower and Mahākāśyapa smiled was a fiction created in China.
+Besides, realizing that the Buddha’s original teaching and Chinese Buddhism, along with Seon(Zen) Buddhism 선불교, are not the same, padyatri had to reconsider Buddhism from a new perspective and in a new way.

 견성성불 見性成佛 expresses the core idea of Seon Buddhism: enlightenment is attained through directly perceiving one’s own true nature and attaining Buddhahood.
 On the other hand, it is a statement that greatly distorts Buddhism.
 In fact, the Buddha realized anatta(non-self) and did not acknowledge any kind of substance or existence.